eiguzman/player-stat-predictor/README.md

 FNFP between 5 and 10: 5
 ```

-Considering the range of point typically is between 6 to 27,
+Considering the range of points typically is between 6 to 27,
 we classified as followed: